 About SI Joint Fusion using the iFuse Implant System®

 Sacroiliac joint fusion is a surgical procedure intended to stabilize the joint and eliminate motion.
-The iFuse Implant System is indicated for sacroiliac joint fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruptions and degenerative sacroiliitis.
+The iFuse Implant System® is intended for sacroiliac joint fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruptions and degenerative sacroiliitis.
 This system uses small titanium implants placed across the sacroiliac joint to stabilize and fuse it.
 (Figures 2,3) In most cases, the implants may be used on patients who have had prior spine surgery.

 Sacroiliac joint fusion is a surgical procedure in which the joint is fixed into its intended position and for weight-bearing function.
 The iFuse Implant System accomplishes this by inserting three small titanium implants across the joint to stabilize and fuse it.
 The implants are small triangular-shaped devices about the size of your little finger.

 Figure 3A shows two implants in place across the SI joint.